Friday, November 11, 2016

-Once upon a time, there was a beautiful forest that loved its king until a brutal wind thought he could destroy the trees and animals of the wood with its breath.
+Once upon a time, a beautiful forest loved its king until a brutal wind tried to destroy the trees and animals with its breath.

 Despite the threats of the Wind, the Frost King had always protected and defended the forest and its animals in the winter months.
 Some people knew him as Father Christmas because he brought gifts and candies to people all over the world during the winter holiday celebrations.